renderbox/django-permafrost/README.md

 # Django Permafrost

 Django Permafrost is an extention to Django's Permissions framework.
+It intends to let developers provide certian permissions to users controlled by a Client User on the site.

 It adds:
 - A View Mixin that supports user permissions based on different HTTP method types (GET, POST, PUT, etc) for extra granular control.